Morning, Tuesday, 15th October 2019

 The Stronger Towns Fund, the future for ‘Town Deals’ and priorities for investment

-With the recent public commitment from the Prime Ministerial to funding for towns, delegates will discuss priority areas for investment, best uses for additional funds and the development of the ‘Town Deal’ model.
+With the recent public commitment from the Prime Minister to funding for towns, delegates will discuss priority areas for investment, best uses for additional funds and the development of the ‘Town Deal’ model.

 Strategies for town regeneration - assessing Select Committee recommendations for seaside towns and what can be learnt for communities across the UK

-This sets out a commitment to the future of seaside towns through the Coastal Communities Fund, the Coastal Revival Fund, and the recently published Tourism Sector Deal.
+This sets out a commitment to the future of seaside towns through the Coastal Communities Fund, the Coastal Revival Fund, and the Tourism Sector Deal - which sets out plans for an extension of Tourism Zones where towns, business and local organisations bid for visitor economy support.

-We also expect discussion on work being done through the Future High Streets Fund and the new High Streets Task Force designed to offer local authorities guidance on revitalising high streets and town centres - as well as the development of Local Industrial Strategies to support the sector.
+- the new High Streets Task Force, designed to offer local authorities guidance on revitalising high streets and town centres - as well as the development of Local Industrial Strategies to support the sector.

 Delegates will assess its wide-ranging recommendations - and their significance for towns in all regions of the UK - which include: